meh/smart-referer/README.md

   Destination `*.example.com` will pass referers of all website to any resource served at `example.com` (including its subdomains).

-* *Whitelist Source*: An URL to a document that contains addional whitelist rules.
+* *Whitelist Sources*: An URL to a document that contains addional whitelist rules.
 The [default whitelist](http://meh.schizofreni.co/smart-referer/whitelist.txt) tries to minimize the impact of this extension on everyday web surfing while still providing the maximum referer privacy possible under these